hhursev/recipe-scrapers/docs/in-depth-guide-html-scraping.md

 `.get_text()` will get the text from all child elements, as it would appear in your browser, so there is no need to iterate through all the children, call `.get_text()` on each one, then join the results afterwards.

-As an example, consider one of the ingredients for [this recipe](https://rainbowplantlife.com/instant-pot-jackfruit-curry/#wprm-recipe-container-5618).
+As an example, consider one of the ingredients in [this recipe](https://rainbowplantlife.com/instant-pot-jackfruit-curry/#wprm-recipe-container-5618).
 The markup looks like this:

 ```html
 <li class="wprm-recipe-ingredient" style="list-style-type: none;" data-uid="0">